Current Scholars

 Program: Post-Graduate Visiting Research Fellowship

-Year: 2022/23
+Year: 2025

-Host Institution: American University Washington College of Law
+Host Institution: Duke University School of Law

 Zsolt Jakó